-The Solders had made the three hour plus trip in response to an invitation from Southern Fishing News to participate in the second Operation HOOAH.
+The Soldiers had made the three hours plus trips in response to an invitation from Southern Fishing News to participate in the second Operation HOOAH.
 While “HOOAH” is a word heard around many military bases and means a myriad of things, including I understand or I agree, the “HOOAH” used in this event is an acronym for “Healing Outside Of an Army Hospital”.

-Ronnie McDonald, Publisher and Editor of southernfishingnews.com, explained the purpose for the event was to give the Soldiers an opportunity to use fishing as a tool for some physical and mental healing.
+Ronnie McDonald, Publisher, and Editor of southernfishingnews.com explained the purpose of the event was to give the Soldiers an opportunity to use fishing as a tool for some physical and mental healing.
 McDonald said, “getting these wounded Soldiers out of the hospital environment and on the water fishing brings them back into the community and the reality of real life.”

 Volunteer crews from as far away as Decatur backed trailers down the ramp for the boat guides as had been done in the morning launch.
 Awaiting all the fishermen was a grand lunch in the parking lot prepared again this year by Cathy Scott and her family.
 The Scott family volunteered to provide this lunch for the Soldiers and the guides each year.
 Desserts were also prepared and donated so all left the tables with a justifiable feeling that they had eaten too much.

-As is customary, Certificates of Participation were awarded to the Soldiers and Certificates of Appreciation presented to the volunteer boat guides by McDonald.
+As is customary, Certificates of Participation were awarded to the Soldiers, and Certificates of Appreciation were presented to the volunteer boat guides by McDonald.
 Certificates of Appreciation were also presented to Southern Fishing News for distribution to sponsors of Operation HOOAH by the 101st Airborne Transition Program at Ft.
 Campbell.
-Without the cash and product sponsors there would be no Operation HOOAH.
+Without the cash and product sponsors, there would be no Operation HOOAH.